eberechi10/cybersecurity_projects/cybersecurity_home_lab.md

 ## What I’ll Use the Lab For
 1. ### Network Security Testing
 - **Firewall Configuration**: Fine-tune firewall rules on pfSense to allow or block traffic based on security needs.
-Traffic Analysis: Use Security Onion to monitor traffic flow and identify potential threats in real time.
+- **Traffic Analysis**: Use Security Onion to monitor traffic flow and identify potential threats in real time.
 - **Intrusion Detection and Prevention**: Test how effectively Security Onion detects and prevents simulated attacks.

 2. ### Ethical Hacking and Penetration Testing